 2023 – today

-In a historic move, Nickelodeon has opted for a logo redesign after 14 years, breathing new life into their renowned ‘Splat’ emblem of the ’90s.
+In a historic move, Nickelodeon has opted for a logo redesign after 14 years, breathing new life into its renowned ‘Splat’ emblem of the ’90s.
 This transformation ushers in a sophisticated, rounded, and textured version of the logo that oozes a contemporary and inviting charm.

 The redesigned Nickelodeon logo represents a nostalgic journey with a modern touch.
 It captures the essence of the brand’s rich history while embracing the ever-changing path of media and entertainment.
 Through this transformation, Nickelodeon solidifies its position as a timeless and beloved brand, resonating with both past and present generations of viewers.